prateek780/qsimfinalPrateek/DOCUMENTATION.md

 - **Creates Account** - Sets up your student record in Firebase cloud database
 - **Starts Session** - Begins a new coding session with unique timestamp ID
-- **Enables Tracking** - Starts recording all your code changes with timestamps
+- **Enables Code Tracking** - Records all your code changes with timestamps
+- **Enables AI Tracking** - Logs every AI assistant interaction (questions + responses)
 - **Background Monitor** - Automatically watches for file changes every 3 seconds

+> **Important:** After running this cell, the AI Code Assistant in JupyterLab will automatically link to your student ID

 ---